-SHOCKERS SHUFFLE THURSDAY OPPONENT
+Shockers shuffle Thursday opponent

 WICHITA, Kan.
-(WSU Athletics) The American Athletic Conference announced another pair of changes to the men’s basketball schedule.
+(KSNW) – The American Athletic Conference announced another pair of changes to the men’s basketball schedule.

 The Memphis at Wichita State game, scheduled for Thursday, Feb.
 18, has been postponed due to positive COVID-19 cases and contact tracing of the student-athletes at Memphis.
 Rescheduling information has yet to be determined.